tuckerweibell/recipe/src/components/EzAppLayout/EzAppLayout.md

 - Controls the horizontal margins of the content area
 - Offers two variations
   - Full width.
-This is the default and should be used for wide content like tables and lists.
+This is the default and should be used for pages where the user benefits from the content taking up the available screen width, like on a page with a Table.
   - Centered.
 Use this narrower variant to focus user attention on the page content, or constrain the max-width to improve readability.
+Pages with text-heavy cards or forms typically benefit from being constrained to a max-width.

 |                 Full width layout, narrow screen                  |                Full width layout, wide screen                 |
 | :---------------------------------------------------------------: | :-----------------------------------------------------------: |